xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ### organisation

-The solutions can be hosted on site, called `OnPrem` by Centreon, or cloud-based, called `Cloud`.
+Centreon claims their solutions can be hosted on site, called `OnPrem`, or cloud-based, called `Cloud`.

 Centreon instances always works with a Central Server, called `centreon-central` used to configure monitoring, display & operate the collected data.

-To monitor multiple sites, instances can be deployed & attached to a Central Server, the `Remote Servers`.
+To monitor multiple sites, instances can be deployed & attached to the Central Server, the `Remote Servers`.

 Monitored data is gathered using `Pollers`, attached to the Central or a Remote Server.